aedobrynin/file-manager/README.md

 * Use D to delete file or directory
 * Use H to toggle hidden files
 * Use backspace to close
+* Use C to select file for copy
+* Use X to select file for cut
+* Use V in the directory where you want to put the copy of selected file (the original file deletes if it was a cut).